Re-Adventures/CTF-Writeups/0xL4ugh 2021/Not so Ez Reversing/README.md

 It was a reversing challenge in the 0xL4ugh CTF.

-It was the least solved reversing chall in the CTF.

 In this chall we get a **rar** file **NotEzRE.rar** which has two files inside it **data.dat & rev_challenge**

 ## Basic Recon